SeuperHakkerJa/project.ml/README.md

 1. Build the PLA from scratch.
 Inspired by LFD-1-7
 2. Visualize the linear regression model in 2-D space.
 LFD-2
 3. An graphical demonstration on Genralization error, Bias and Variance Measurment, and VC dimension
-4. Demonstrating Gradient descent on a non-linear 3-D space, demos on logitic regression and cross entropy error.
+4. Demonstrating Gradient descent on a non-linear 3-D error function, demos on logitic regression and cross entropy error.